puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 ---
 layout: default
-title: " PE 3.7 » Razor » Set Up a Virtual Environment for Razor"
+title: " PE 3.8 » Razor » Set Up a Razor Environment"
-subtitle: "Install and Set Up a Virtual Environment for Testing Razor"
+subtitle: "Install and Set Up an Environment for Razor"
 canonical: "/pe/latest/razor_prereqs.html"

 ---

 Razor is a powerful tool created to automatically discover bare-metal hardware and dynamically configure operating systems and/or hypervisors.
-With this power comes the responsibility to test Razor carefully.
-Razor is also currently a [Tech Preview release](http://puppetlabs.com/services/tech-preview).
-For these reasons, we highly recommend that you install and test Razor in a completely isolated test environment.
+Because Razor will install on any eligible system, we highly recommend that you test Razor in an isolated test environment before you install it in your production environment.

-The following sections provide the steps for a basic setup that you can use to evaluate Razor.
-The setup steps below use dnsmasq; however, you can use any DHCP and TFTP service with Razor.
+The following sections describe the environment necessary for running Razor.
+This set up   uses dnsmasq; however, you can use any DHCP and TFTP service with Razor.

->**Warning**: Proceed with caution.
-We recommend testing on a completely isolated test environment because running a second DHCP server on your company's network could bring down the network.
+>**Warning**: We recommend first testing Razor on a completely isolated test environment because running a second DHCP server on your company's network could bring down the network.
 In addition, running a second DHCP server that will boot into the Razor microkernel and register with the server has a bigger risk.
 In such a case, if someone has established a policy that node matches, a simple reboot could cause Razor to replace a server with a fresh OS install.

 ###Before You Begin